|

 the View menu, select the Page break preview option.

-breaks to a location of you,re choicebetter answer your needs.
+breaks to better answer your needs.

 If